-Official transcripts can be ordered online through Parchent by accessing the Registrar's page on the University website (williamsbu.edu/transcript).
+Official transcripts can be ordered online through Parchment by accessing the Registrar's page on the University website (williamsbu.edu/transcript).
 Official transcripts ordered through Parchment can be mailed or sent electronically.
 The baseline cost for transcripts is \$10.
 Additional costs will be charged for same-day delivery or for international delivery.
 More information can be found on the Parchment website.

-Unofficial transcripts can be ordered at no charge by completing the transcript request form below and returning to the WBU Registrar's Office.
+Unofficial transcripts can be ordered at no charge by completing the transcript request form on the Registrar's page on the website and returning to the WBU Registrar's Office.
 Unofficial transcripts cannot be sent electronically.